Horlicks-p/moelog-ai-qna-links/README.md

 ✓ **Breadcrumb navigation** structured data
-✓ **Removes noindex** restriction - allows search engines to index AI answers ✓ **Optimized caching** (24-hour public cache with stale-while-revalidate) ✓ **Auto-ping Google & Bing** when new content is published ✓ **Major search bot allowlist** - ensures Google/Bing crawlers can access your content
+✓ **Removes noindex** restriction - allows search engines to index AI answers ✓ **Optimized caching** (24-hour public cache with stale-while-revalidate) ✓ **AI Q&A Sitemap** - dedicated XML sitemap for all your AI answers ✓ **Auto-ping Google & Bing** when new content is published ✓ **Major search bot allowlist** - ensures Google/Bing crawlers can access your content